nrfconnect/sdk-nrfxlib/nrf_rpc/doc/usage.rst

 To create an encoder, complete the following steps:

 1. Allocate a buffer using :c:func:`nrf_rpc_alloc_tx_buf`.
 #.
-Encode parameters directly into the buffer or use the `TinyCBOR`_ library.
+Encode parameters directly into the buffer or use the `zcbor`_ library.

 The packet is sent using one of the sending functions: :c:func:`nrf_rpc_cmd`, :c:func:`nrf_rpc_cbor_evt`, or similar.